awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 + If you have a firewall enabled on your WorkSpace, make sure that it isn't blocking any necessary ports\.
 For more information, see [IP Address and Port Requirements for Amazon WorkSpaces](workspaces-port-requirements.md)\.
 + For Windows WorkSpaces, don't configure any Group Policy Objects \(GPOs\) before image creation\.
 + For Windows WorkSpaces, do not customize the default user profile \(`C:\Users\Default`\) before creating an image\.
 We recommend making any customizations to the user profile through GPOs, and applying them after image creation\.
 GPOs can be easily modified or rolled back, and are therefore less prone to error than customizations made to the default user profile\.
++ For Linux WorkSpaces, see also the [ "Best Practices to Prepare Your Amazon WorkSpaces for Linux Images"](https://docs.aws.amazon.com/whitepapers/latest/workspaces-linux-best-practices/welcome.html) whitepaper\.

 ## Step 1: Run the Image Checker<a name="run_image_checker"></a>